 Are the population, intervention and outcomes that the review is interested in explained in a way this is likely to be clear to a lay audience?
-Have acronyms, jargon and technical terms been avoided or explained?
-In this section, the PLS authors should have briefly described the review topic, using the following guidance:
+In this section, the PLS authors should have briefly described the review topic based on the following questions:

-- Where necessary, describe why this particular topic is important - Describe or explain the population(s)/health problem(s) that was addressed in the review.
-Give enough information for readers to judge whether these are the same as those they are interested in - Describe or explain the intervention that was addressed in the review.
-Where necessary, describe what it was compared to.
-Give enough information for readers to judge whether the intervention is relevant to them or comparable to those available to them - Where necessary, describe or explain the outcomes addressed in the review, including possible adverse effects
+- Why is this particular topic important? - What was the population(s)/health problem(s) addressed in the review? - What was the intervention(s) addressed in the review?
+Give enough information for readers to judge whether the intervention is comparable to those available to them - Are there outcomes addressed in the review that need to be explained, including possible adverse effects?